Happy belated Mother's Day.

 Dinner consisted of pot roast, carrots and potatoes, haphazardly cooked in a dented metal cake pan, along with an iceberg lettuce salad with Ott's French dressing, canned vegetables, store bought rolls, and the guest was bringing dessert.

 Beyond this I recall little about the evening.
 I left soon after the guests arrived.
 I could not bear to stay and watch my mother, a person more inclined to conversations on matters of life and death, make small talk.
 It exhausted her.
 My role this evening had been strictly service.
 I had cooked, cleaned, thrown her a lifeboat and now it was up to her to row herself in.

 There was one particular thing about the evening I do recall, however.
 A minute thing, but enormous in scope.

-Just as the sun slipped behind the shadowy elms, a perfectly coiffed, unwearied guest teetered out of a white Ford sedan and presented my mother with a towering white cake and along with it, she had had the forethought to bring (dum-ta-dum!) a cake knife.
+Just as the sun slipped behind the shadow tendrils of the elms, a perfectly coiffed, unwearied guest teetered out of a white Ford sedan and presented my mother with a towering vanilla cake and along with it, she had had the forethought to bring (dum-ta-dum!) a cake knife.

 Now, a cake knife is a benign thing.
 A trivial little piece of kitchen arsenal with no inherent value.
 But in my mother's post-nineteen-fifties "Enjoli" world, this had become heavy artillery.
 This was big time.
 The lady owned a cake knife.
 This meant organized.
 Responsible.
 An outfitted kitchen.
 We, on the other hand, were just a bunch of hacks.
 I remember it well: serrated, fake ivory handle, elegant but efficient.
 Even at the tender age of seventeen, I coveted this knife.